Note: This blog post contains affiliate links, however, I only recommend brands that I use and love.

 Since 2020, I’ve been hosting The Bicultural Podcast, following a fantastic workshop by Serena Gay at The Growth Hub.
-Podcasting has allowed me to meet amazing people, has given me a platform to communicate, and also has given me the discipline to create thought-leadership content on a regular basis.
+Podcasting has allowed me to meet amazing people, has given me a platform to communicate, and also has created the habit of creating thought-leadership content on a regular basis.

 Over the years, I’ve been asked by various people to share how to get started with podcasting.
 So here it is :).